ValeriiaLadyhina/BI_Project_analysis_of_effect_of-novobiocin_on_Salmonella/README.md

 * Reverse path (Python script)
 * Final Report (R Markdown)

-##### R markdown files will install automatically next packages during run of Snakemake pipeline:
+##### R markdown files will automatically install the following packages during the run of Snakemake pipeline:
 *__DESeq2, dplyr, ggplot2, gplots,clusterProfiler, WGCNA, knitr, KEGGREST,stringr__*

-##### The rest of used softwear will be installed during creation of snakemake environment.
-All installed tools can be foud in file config.yaml.
+##### The rest of the used software will be installed during the creation of snakemake environment.
+All installed tools can be found in file config.yaml.

 ## Installation of Snakemake
 #### Full installation description you can find on the [webpage of Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)